raihanahmad/my-resume/README.md

-# nasim-resume
+# my-resume
-This is my brother's (Nasim Uddin) resume.
+This is my resume.
 I created in Microsoft word.